Go Ad-Free

 Should You Restrict the Number of Eggs You Eat?

 If you have been told to restrict the number of eggs you eat, you may want to check again.
-A large study shows it is safe to consume an egg a day.
+It may be safe to consume an egg a day.

 Does It Make Sense to Restrict the Number of Eggs You Eat?

-The biggest study yet does not show that it is dangerous to eat eggs (American Journal of Clinical Nutrition, April 2020).
+A large study did not show that it is dangerous to eat eggs (American Journal of Clinical Nutrition, April 2020).
 Canadian scientists analyzed data from 177,000 people in 50 countries around the globe.

 People who consumed eggs were no more likely to have heart attacks or die from some other cause than those who did not eat eggs.
 The investigators had five to ten years of followup data on the participants, who reported eating up to an egg a day.